Frequently Asked Questions

 Dental crowns are required and recommended for many reasons:

-- For the protection of a weaker tooth (for example, a tooth that had a root canal treatment is weaker than normal and therefore higher probability to fracture).
+- For the protection of a weaker tooth (for example, a tooth that had a root canal treatment is weaker than normal and therefore it has a higher probability to fracture)

-- For the protection of a tooth with a large filling ie (tooth has more filling than tooth).
+- For the protection of a tooth with a large filling/ restoration ie the tooth has more filling than actual tooth.

 - To provide attachment support for a bridge

 - To change the colour, shape of a tooth for aesthetic reasons